 2. When is it appropriate for a district to initiate the processes for a temporary out-of-endorsement assignment or application for a pre-endorsement waiver?
 What are the processes?

 Both temporary out-of-endorsement assignment and a pre-endorsement waiver are to be used as a last resort in staffing a special education teaching position.
 A district must document that every attempt has been made to recruit and hire an individual who is appropriately certified and endorsed to teach special education.
-Should a district be unable to recruit and hire an individual who is qualified to teach special education, it may wish to proceed with a temporary out-of-endorsement assignment or request a potential applicant to apply for a pre-endorsement waiver.
+Should a district be unable to recruit and hire an individual who is qualified to teach special education, it may wish to proceed with a temporary out-of-endorsement assignment or request a pre-endorsement waiver for the applicant.
 In both of these instances, the individual’s time and effort may be charged to either federal and/or state special education funding codes.

 The temporary out-of-endorsement assignment process is completed entirely at the district level.